logicalclocks/logicalclocks.github.io/docs/user_guides/fs/transformation_functions.md

 ## Custom Transformation Function Creation

 User-defined transformation functions can be created in Hopsworks using the [`@udf`](http://docs.hopsworks.ai/hopsworks-api/{{{hopsworks_version}}}/generated/api/udf/) decorator.
-These functions should be designed as Pandas functions, meaning they must take input features as a [Pandas Series](https://pandas.pydata.org/docs/reference/api/pandas.Series.html) and return either a Pandas Series or a [Pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
-Hopsworks automatically executes the defined transformation function as a [`pandas_udf`](https://spark.apache.org/docs/3.1.2/api/python/reference/api/pyspark.sql.functions.pandas_udf.html) in a PySpark application and as Pandas functions in Python clients.
+These functions can be either vectorized or implemented as pure Python or Pandas UDFs (User-Defined Functions).

+Hopsworks provides three execution modes to control the execution of transformation functions during training dataset generations, batch inference, and online inference.
+By default, Hopsworks assumes that the defined transformation function is vectorized.
+It will execute the function as a Python UDF during online inference and as a Pandas UDF during batch inference and training dataset generation.
+While Python UDFs are faster for small data volumes, Pandas UDFs offer better performance for large datasets.
+This execution mode provides the optimal balance based on the data size across training dataset generations, batch inference, and online inference.
+You can also explicitly specify the execution mode as either `python` or `pandas`, forcing the transformation function to always run as a Python or Pandas UDF, respectively.

+A Pandas UDF in Hopsworks accepts one or more Pandas Series as input and can return either one or more Series or a Pandas DataFrame.
+When integrated with PySpark applications, Hopsworks automatically executes Pandas UDFs using PySpark’s [`pandas_udf`](https://spark.apache.org/docs/3.4.1/api/python/reference/pyspark.sql/api/pyspark.sql.functions.pandas_udf.html), enabling the transformation functions to efficiently scale for large datasets.

 !!! warning "Java/Scala support"